Rutu136/Comp4050-Project-Management/Software Project Management Plan.md

 ### 3.2.2 Schedule Allocation
 #### 3.2.2.1 Scheduling Relationships and Time-Sequencing Constraints:

-The project work activities are scheduled based on Gantt chart and PERT chart.
+- The project work activities are scheduled based on Gantt chart and PERT chart.
 The Gantt chart is used to schedule the project activities and PERT chart is used to estimate the time required to complete each activity to illustrate concurrent activities and dependencies.

 #### 3.2.2.2 Critical Path Identification:

-The critical path in the schedule has been identified through PERT chart.
+- The critical path in the schedule has been identified through PERT chart.
 This critical path outlines the minimum time required to complete the project.
 It is important to note that the critical path may change as the project progresses and changes are requested by the client.

 #### 3.2.2.3 Constraints on Scheduling:

-Certain work activities may have scheduling constraints such as dependencies, resource availability, and budget limitations.
+- Certain work activities may have scheduling constraints such as dependencies, resource availability, and budget limitations.
 These constraints are identified and addressed in the project schedule.

 #### 3.2.2.4 Schedule Milestones:

-Key schedule milestones have been identified to assess the progress of the project, they are as followed:
+1. Key schedule milestones have been identified to assess the progress of the project, they are as followed:

     - The completion of the project charter
     - SRS
     - Project Planning
     - Risk Assessment
     - Interface Prototype Design
     - Software Development
     - Testing
     - Documentation
     - Training
     - Deployment
     - Project Closure

-These milestones serve as a basis for project monitoring and control.
+2. These milestones serve as a basis for project monitoring and control.

 ### 3.2.3 Resource Allocation

-Detailed Itemization of Resources are as followed:
+#### 3.2.3.1 Detailed Itemization of Resources are as followed:

+Following are the resources required for the project:

-- Computing Resources:
+1. Computing Resources:

     - High-performance workstations for developers and designers
     - Server infrastructure for backend development and testing